iAvoe/CCNA-Security-210-260-Module-2-Review/README.md

  - *Internet of Things (IoT) Security*: development of basline security makes WPA3 better with IoT networks
  - 192-bit AES encryption

+**Compare AES and TKIP:**
+ - TKIP was a quick fix of WEP developed before AES
+ - AES offers much better security and performance than TKIP